Exploring Samana City,

 Now, there's an unexpected question.
 Is Richard offering to be my pimp?
 Well, who better than a taxi driver?

-Before I can say anything, I'm breathing oil fumes again and Richard returns us to the market.
+Before I can say anything, I'm breathing oil fumes again and Richard pilots his scooter taxi back to the market.
 We stop in front of a small shop with two open doors.
 The doors carry signs for El Presidente beer and Coca-Cola.
 It's hard to imagine a brothel advertising Coke.

-I peer at the label: yes, it's Mama Juana.
+I peer at the label: yes, it's Mama Juana, also known as Mamajuana.
 I vaguely recall hearing about this make-it-yourself drink and how it's supposed to be an amazing aphrodisiac.

 The bar owner, a tall, powerfully built man with short graying hair, realizes I am a sales prospect and explains that the one-liter bottle is filled with aromatic leaves, particularly cinnamon.